Our Team

 Charlotte Barlow

+Charlotte assumed the position Chief of Staff in 2023 to support our senior leadership team on strategic planning, building organisational agility, and enhancing collaboration across the company.
 Charlotte has been with Oxford PV for over a decade and has played a number of integral roles in the growth of the company and its culture.
-During this time she has served as the Group Finance Manager and Strategic Projects Manager.
+During her tenure, she has served as the Group Finance Manager and Strategic Projects Manager.
+Prior to her time at Oxford PV, Charlotte qualified as a Chartered Certified Accountant with ACCA.

 Ed Crossland